uc-r/uc-r.github.io/export/export.md

 ## thornton    8 cheese FALSE
 ```

-To export `df` to a CSV file we can use `write.csv()`.
+To export `df` to a .csv file we can use `write.csv()`.
 Additional arguments allow you to exclude row and column names, specify what to use for missing values, add or remove quotations around character strings, etc.

 ```r